upgradingdave/cljs/README.md

 - DONE!
 Basic Error Handling
   :error key is populated whenever there's an error

+- DONE!
+Able to see other User's Boards

 - Able to make read only boards

-- Able to see other User's Boards

 - Able to see n most recent boards